-BRAND NEW IMAGES SHOW THE MOMENT A SEAHORSE DAD GIVES BIRTH.
-YES—YOU HEARD THAT RIGHT.
+BRAND NEW IMAGES SHOW THE MOMENT A SEAHORSE DAD GIVES BIRTH IN THE OCEAN.
+YES—YOU READ THAT RIGHT.

 When it comes to seahorses, the miracle of birth has a twist.
 Out of the entire animal kingdom, seahorses (and their close relatives, the pipefish and seadragons) are part of an elite group where the males take on the role of pregnancy and birth.